Emergency Intercom Repairs Melbourne

 Intercom Buzzing or Door Unlocking Randomly — Security Emergency

 A door unlocking on its own or a constant buzzing tone isn’t just annoying — it’s a security failure.
-If your intercom is releasing the door without anyone pressing the button, or producing constant audio interference, the system is actively compromised and needs immediate attention.
+If your intercom is releasing the door without anyone pressing the button, or producing constant audio interference, the system is actively compromised and needs professional attention.

 - Shorted relay output: A failed or shorted relay on the intercom board is permanently sending the “open” signal — the door releases continuously or at random intervals.

-- Ground loop causing audio buzz: A difference in earth potential between the door station and indoor handset creates a 50Hz hum through the speaker — constant and impossible to ignore.
+- Ground loop causing audio buzz: A difference in earth potential between the door station and indoor handset creates a hum through the speaker — constant and impossible to ignore.

 - Corroded or shorted wiring: Water-damaged or corroded cables between the intercom and door hardware can create a permanent short — mimicking a button press and triggering the release relay continuously.